sinarueeger/robust-data-analysis-with-r/handbook/03-workshop.Rmd

 ## Import data
 <!-------------------------------->

 Getting data into R can be cumbersome.
-This is mainly, because datasets need to be stored in a format that R understands^[Practical recommendations for organizing spreadsheet data in a way that both humans and computer programs can read: [Data Organization in Spreadsheets](https://www.tandfonline.com/doi/full/10.1080/00031305.2017.1375989) by Broman & Woo (2018).].
-When we want to import data from others^[If you are the person supplying yourself with data, make sure that you always store the data consistently, e.g. space delimitted.
+This is mainly because datasets need to be stored in a format that R understands^[Practical recommendations for organizing spreadsheet data in a way that both humans and computer programs can read: [Data Organization in Spreadsheets](https://www.tandfonline.com/doi/full/10.1080/00031305.2017.1375989) by Broman & Woo (2018).].
+When we want to import data from others^[If you are the person supplying yourself with data, make sure that you always store the data consistently, e.g. space delimited.
 This way, reading data into R becomes easier.], and we then need to tell R how the data looks like, which can result in a command like this:

 ```
 read.table("dataset.csv",